csguimaraes/graphs-and-tracks/README.md

     <img src="public/img/browserstack.png">
 </a>

 Thanks to <a target="_blank" href="https://www.browserstack.com/" title="Cross Browser Testing Tool.
-1000+ Browsers, Mobile, Real IE.">BrowserStack</a> this app is tested and officially supported on Windows PCs and Macintoshes, as well as on tablets and smartphones running Android, iOS and WP.
+1000+ Browsers, Mobile, Real IE.">BrowserStack</a> this app is tested and officially supported on Windows PCs and Macintoshes, as well as on tablets and smartphones running the latest versions of Android, iOS and Windows.

 ### NOTE TO TEACHERS